al66/imicros-flow-worker/README.md

 Calling "fetch" for a worker returns the next task.
 Calling "fetch" again will return the same task - until with call of "ack" for this worker the task is confirmed.
 Then the next "fetch" returns the next task.
 If a task has not been confirmed by the worker after "timeToRecover" (default: 60s) has expired, it is delivered to the next worker.
 A different "timeToRecover" can be specified for each "fetch".
+With calling "ack", depending on the purpose of the service,  a result can be returned or in case of errors also an error object.
+If the task has been added with a workflow token, the result and the error is returned to the workflow instance to continue the workflow.

 ## Installation
 ```